ACmyles/pyvenv-fast/README.md

 A zsh plugin to launch a Python venv with one command.

+Designed for use with [dotpyvenv](https://github.com/jeanpantoja/dotpyvenv) (auto venv activation on navigation).

 ## Features

 - Launch a Python venv in current directory or mkcd a new directory.
+- Set venv name the same as directory with a dot before - eg `.new_proj`
+- Create .pyvenvdir to point to venv directory.
 - Specify Python version.

 ## Installation